-The sun is bright and there is no vegetation large enough to provide shade nor is there any source for water.
+The sun is bright, and no vegetation is large enough to provide shade or any water source.
 It’s simply too dangerous to see all the beauty this land has to offer in the summer for anyone save the most practiced and prepared trekker.

 4. Joshua Tree National Park – USA

-You will likely have to share the park with others because the weather is so nice during the winter months and very popular for that reason.
-The average daytime temperature is usually around 60-degrees F with plenty of sunshine.
+You will likely have to share the park with others because the weather is so nice during winter and very popular.
+The average daytime temperature is usually around 60 degrees F with plenty of sunshine.

 A great picnic spot can be found by taking the short and easy Hidden Valley Nature Trail to the day-use area.
 The trail takes you through some beautiful scenery before you end up in a garden of massive rock piles – fun for a little rock climbing.